jpedretti/VR-Job-Simulator-But-You-Make_Phones/README.md

 # VR Job Simulator, But You Make Phones

 This is a VR project that clones the popular VR game Job Simulator, but with a twist: instead of working in an office, a store, or a kitchen, you work in a phone factory.
-Your job is to assemble different parts of phones according to the orders and specifications.
-You can also interact with various objects and tools in the factory, such as hammers, screwdrivers, wires, batteries, etc.
+Your job is to assemble phones as fast as you can.
+You can also interact with various objects and tools in the factory, such as hammers, screwdrivers, batteries, etc.

 ## Features